Moving home can be tricky but, if you tick off everything on this list, you'll be settled in your new home before you know it.

 Having the right amount of boxes, tape and markers to label everything is something that can sometimes get lost in the bigger picture of moving.

-If you are using a moving company, you can generally buy packing supplies from them.
-You may be able to save yourself money though by collecting and saving boxes from other places.
+While you can buy packing supplies from places such as Bunnings or even through the moving company you have hired, you may be able to save yourself money though by collecting and saving boxes from other places.

 4. Plan your furniture placement

 While you are counting down to moving day you can take a proactive approach to how you will arrange your new home.
-Moving is much less stressful when you've already mapped out where all your furniture will be placed in your new home.
+Moving can be much less stressful when you've already mapped out where all your furniture will be placed in your new home.

 This is particularly important with the larger items that you will be moving.
 Measure the spaces where you will be putting your furniture to ensure that they actually will fit where you want them to go.

 The size of your furniture is something that you also need to think about.
-Knowing whether your couch or bed frame will fit through the doorways of your new home in advance is important so you can take measures to ensure your new place can also be home to all your favourite furniture.
+Knowing whether your couch or bed frame will fit through the doorways of your new home in advance is important in helping you know which of your favourite furniture you can keep and which you may need to get rid of.

 If any of your furniture can be taken apart, this is usually a helpful measure to take.
 In most cases, it makes it easier to transport.